+As part of the diploma and higher diploma you are required to complete case studies.
 These case studies should be conducted in line with the following guidelines.
-Please also review the process flow chart before commencing.
+This document provides a detailed overview of how to approach your case studies.
+Please also review the process flow chart below before commencing.